Alex Zanardi: 2020 cycling accident

 On 19 June 2020, Zanardi was involved in a serious accident while competing in the Obiettivo tricolore Italian national road race for paralympic athletes.
 The accident occurred on State Highway 146 between Pienza and San Quirico.
-According to Gazzetta dello Sport, Zanardi was descending down a hill when he lost control of his handbike and veered into an oncoming truck, leading to severe facial and cranial trauma.
+According to Gazzetta dello Sport, Zanardi was descending a hill when he lost control of his handcycle and veered into an oncoming truck, leading to severe facial and cranial trauma.
 Emergency services attended the scene after other competitors helped to raise the alarm, and Zanardi was airlifted to the Santa Maria alle Scotte Hospital in Siena.
 He was treated in intensive care for serious head injuries.

 In September 2020, it was reported that Zanardi was showing signs of interaction but that his condition remained "serious", and that he had undergone several surgeries to reconstruct his face.
 In November 2020, Zanardi was transferred to a hospital in Padua, which was closer to his home to continue his recovery.
-In December 2020, it was reported that Zanardi regained his sight and hearing; he could also respond non-verbally to questions and shake hands on demand.
+In December 2020, it was reported that Zanardi regained his sight and hearing.
+Furthermore, he could also respond non-verbally to questions and shake hands on demand.
 In January 2021, it was reported that Zanardi was able to speak again following a waking surgery.
 In December 2021, 18 months after the accident, he was able to return home in order to continue his rehabilitation.
+In July 2022, Zanardi was hospitalised after a fire broke out at his home in Italy due to a defect in his home's solar panels which damaged medical equipment he used while recovering from the handcycling crash.
+He was released back to his home 76 days later in September.